Kansas State University's Three Minute Thesis Competition

 The presentation that receives the most votes from the audience will be selected as the people's choice award winner.
 The people's choice award winner may also be selected by the judges as their first or second place winner.

-Sponsorship: The Kansas State University Three Minute Thesis Competition is sponsored by the Graduate School, the Office of the Vice President for Research, and the University Distinguished Professors Group.
+Sponsorship: The Kansas State University Three Minute Thesis Competition is sponsored by the Graduate School and the Office of the Vice President for Research.

-Questions about the Kansas State University Graduate School’s 3MT® competition may be directed to Megan Miller, Project Coordinator of Student Services, firstname.lastname@example.org or 785-532-6191.
+Questions about the Kansas State University Graduate School’s 3MT® competition may be directed to Megan Miller, Student Success Coordinator, email@example.com or 785-532-6191.